-Archival records use the language of their time, which can be incorrect, inaccurate, or offensive.
-To represent these records impartially and without interpretation, archivists transcribe how the records were written originally.
+Archival records use the language of their time, which can be incorrect, inaccurate, or offensive to current sensibilities.
+To represent these records impartially and without interpretation, archivists transcribe records as they were originally written.
 The language used to describe or refer to Indigenous people is part of the colonial history of the Halifax area, and part of the Archives’ function is to represent the reality of this history as accurately as possible.
 As a result, no language has been changed in the description or presentation of original records in the database or in this source guide.

 Table of Contents

 Much of what the Halifax Municipal Archives has for family history research comes in the form of billing records, lists, or registers.
-These records can be valuable if you are looking for a particular person, but they are not specifically focussed on the Indigenous population of Halifax.
-Please see the Municipal Archives’ guide to genealogical sources
+These records can be valuable if you are looking for a particular person, but they are not specifically focused on the Indigenous population of Halifax.
+Please see the Municipal Archives’ guide to genealogical sources for more information.

 Records from the Halifax County Home, Halifax City Home, and Halifax City Prison do contain information that explicitly pertains to the Indigenous people of the area.